PS may refer to any of the following:

 - A rocker switch to turn the power supply on and off.

-On the front-end, which is not visible unless the computer is opened are several cables that connect the power supply to each of the devices and the computer motherboard.
+On the front of the power supply, which is not visible unless the computer is opened, you will find several cables.
+These cables connect to each the computer motherboard, and other internal components.
 A power supply connects to the motherboard using an ATX style connector and may have one or more of the following cables to connect power to other devices.

 What items are powered by the computer PSU?